Affine and convex spaces: blending the analytic and geometric viewpoints: Spaces that deserve more space

 On the other hand, I can ask you to determine a place in between the places occupied by Pluto and Charon such that its distances from the two planets are in an inverse ratio as the planets' masses $\ymP$, $\ymC$; in other words, their mass centre.
 You can obtain this place unambiguously, and it also has a physical meaning: it moves as the place occupied by a body with mass $\ymP+\ymC$ under the total action of the forces acting on Pluto and Charon.
-It turns out that the operation of assigning a mass-\bd centre can be modelled in a space that has less structure, and is therefore more general, than a vector space: an \emph{affine space}.
+It turns out that the operation of assigning a mass-\bd centre does not really need the concept of distance, and can be modelled in a space that has less structure, and is therefore more general, than a vector space: an \emph{affine space}.

 Affine spaces have geometrically intuitive properties and are not more difficult to understand than vector spaces.
-But they are rarely taught to physics students, and when they are, they appear as by-products of vector spaces.
+But they are rarely taught to physics students; and when they are, they are presented as by-products of vector spaces.
 This is reflected in textbooks of mathematical methods in physics.
-Amongst the old and new, widely and less widely known textbooks that I checked \citep{courant1924_r1966,jeffreysetal1946_r1950,schouten1951_r1989,fluegge1955,fluegge1956,wilf1962_r1978,arfkenetal1966_r2005,boas1966_r1983,reedetal1972_r1980,choquet-bruhatetal1977_r1996,marsdenetal1983_r2002,geroch1985,bambergetal1988_r1990,rileyetal1998_r2002,hassani1999_r2009,szekeres2004}, only Bamberg \amp\ Sternberg \citey{bambergetal1988_r1990}, Szekeres \citey{szekeres2004}, and obviously Schouten \citey{schouten1951_r1989} give appropriate space to affine spaces; almost all others do not even mention affine spaces at all, although all of them obviously present the theory of vector spaces.
+Amongst the old and new, widely and less widely known textbooks that I checked \citep{courant1924_r1966,jeffreysetal1946_r1950,schouten1951_r1989,fluegge1955,fluegge1956,wilf1962_r1978,arfkenetal1966_r2005,boas1966_r1983,reedetal1972_r1980,choquetbruhatetal1977_r1996,marsdenetal1983_r2007,geroch1985,bambergetal1988_r1990,rileyetal1998_r2002,hassani1999_r2009,szekeres2004}, only Bamberg \amp\ Sternberg \citey{bambergetal1988_r1990}, Szekeres \citey{szekeres2004}, and obviously Schouten \citey{schouten1951_r1989} give appropriate space to affine spaces; almost all others do not even mention affine spaces at all, although all of them obviously present the theory of vector spaces.

 The students who have heard about affine spaces and would like to know more about them will find heterogeneous material, scattered for the most part in books and textbooks about general geometry.
 Part of this material has an analytic flavour, part a geometrical flavour; and to get a more all-round view some patch-work is needed.
-It is the purpose of these notes to offer to the interested students such patch-work, emphasizing the dialogue between the analytic and the synthetic-\bd geometric presentations, and some references.
-Knowledge of basic Euclidean-geometrical notions is assumed.
+It is the purpose of these notes to offer such patch-work, emphasizing the dialogue between the analytic and the synthetic-\bd geometric presentations, and to offer some references.
+An intuitive knowledge of basic geometrical notions is assumed.